 Sticks, when is a stick not a stick?
 Well a stick can be and often is everything in this house.
 You can find a pile of sticks at the front door as my boys pick up sticks wherever we go and this “treasure” is part of childhood and I love it!
 But I also love doing something with these sticks and we decided to practice some fine motor skills and make some yarn wrapped sticks.

-The summer is a great time to encourage your kids to scrapbook.
+The summer is a great time to encourage your kids to scrapbook (or smash book).
 Each year we record the holidays and our adventures in our own summer scrapbook.
 The new craze is smash booking.
 So here is how to smash book with kids.
+This really just is scrapbooking with no rules which is perfect for kids.

 There is nothing better than receiving a kids made card and Father’s Day is no exception.
 I love getting creative with the MiniMads and coming up with ideas for this years card for MadDad.
 The boys love their father and there is something about watching the Husbeast with his boys that makes me go weak at the knees.